Thursday, 31 July 2014

 Along with meditation, neuroplasticity, intuition and psychedelics, the Placebo Effect is one of the various mind-over-matter topics investigated in my book.
 The following is a related joke, which we can now call an experiment that my friends and I took part in when we were about 20-years old.

 One night, we were a total of five people and we were going to a friend’s house.
-Having always been a prankster, I convinced my buddies to pretend that we are all tripping on LSD.
-Once in the house, we started to act tripping and happened to do quite a good job.
+Having always been a prankster, I convinced my buddies to pretend that we are all on LSD.
+Once in the house, we started to act tripping and happened to do quite a good job at it.

 The next step was sharing the fake stuff with our friend.
 So I asked him for scissors, hid a pack of cigarettes in my pocket, and headed to the bathroom.
 I then took the side carton we often used for joint tips when the two upper ones were gone and cut it up to many square ‘hits’ and put two on my tongue before going out to join the group.
 I stuck my tongue out for my unwary friend to see, pretending that it’s my fifth hit for the night ― something I could have done.
 And then gave him two.